Mass media in Taiwan: Media environment

+Taiwanese mass media and its staff have rather a poor reputation.
+The general public rated Taiwanese mass media as a whole at 5.58/10 in 2019.
+Cédric Alviani, Asia-Pacific Bureau Director of Reporters Without Borders, indicated that Taiwanese mass media has suffered from political polarization, sensational reporting, and absolute power of the owners within a media.
+In a 2022 Reuters Institute survey, Taiwan ranked last among democracies in the Asia-Pacific region on people's level of trust in media, at a 28% trust rate.

 Due to its rapid change and quick development, the media in Taiwan has been in an acrimoniously competitive environment.
 Covering a market of 23 million people, the country has 8 twenty-four-hour news stations (compared to 3 in the US, 3 in the UK, and 3 in Japan), approximately 200 radio stations, about 2,500 newspaper publishers, and more than 4,000 magazine publishers; moreover, Taiwan also has the highest density of Satellite News Gathering (SNG) trucks in the world: 23 million people are served by 82 trucks, compared to 120 million/71 in Japan, 7 million/1 in Hong Kong, 48 million/40 in Korea, and 1 billion/300 in India.
-However, in order to earn a higher Nielsen rating in such a competitive market, sometimes the shows tend to include sexual and violent contents.
-Sensational headlines are often picked up.